raphaeldertinatti/cursor-forloop-plsql/README.md

-# cursor-forloop-plsql
+# Cursors and For Loops - PL/SQL
-How to work with cursors and for loops in PLSQL (Procedural Language SQL for Oracle Databases)
+### How to work with cursors and for loops in PLSQL (Procedural Language SQL for Oracle Databases)